Year A: Fourteenth Sunday Ordinary Time

 Biblical Context

-Sr. Mary McGone CSJ
+Sr. Mary McGlone CSJ

 As Matthew set up his Gospel, the selection we hear today is part of a general presentation of resistance to Jesus’ teaching.
 Immediately before our opening line, Jesus had reviled the cities that had seen his works but rejected his message.
 Then with his next breath he said, “I give praise to you, Father … you have revealed [these things] to little ones.”
 It seems as if his prayer of praise gives us a glimpse of Jesus’ own attitude adjustment, his discernment of how God’s ways were as surprising as rejection was distressing.